 - Anatomy exercises from Dance Anatomy by Jacqui Haas (2017).

 - Finger cymbal breakdowns.

 - Each required assignment will be evaluated, and the student will receive feedback via email, audio, and/or video.

 - Students are encouraged to submit any questions about the coursework through the classroom interface.

 Students receive 30 CECs (continuing education credits) for completion of this course.
 No partial CECs provided for withdrawals or incompletes.

-This course has additional evaluation assignments, most of which address newly presented concepts, that are graded as “pass or fail”.
+This course has a variety of assignments as outlined in the Details tab.
+Evaluation assignments, most of which address newly presented concepts, that are graded as “pass or fail”.
 At the start of the course, a “good faith” effort is typically the standard for “pass”; this provides a baseline of the student’s comprehension of newly presented concepts.
 As the course progresses, students are graded on their improvement.

 Enrolled students will be admitted to their course classrooms 10 days prior to the start date of the course to allow time to review the course content and to submit pre-course assignments.
 Students may work ahead on assignments, but feedback will be provided by the schedule outlined in the course.

 Testers.
 For students intending to test, turning in all assignments is important.
 To be approved for testing, student course work is evaluated.
 If students do not submit assignments, no evaluation happens, and students are not likely to receive approval to test.